What Do Airport Managers Do?

 - Multitasking: From maintenance to scheduling to customer service to security and more, airports have a lot going on.
-Effective airport managers constantly need to be able to stay on top of issues within multiple departments.
+Effective airport managers constantly need to stay on top of issues within multiple departments.

-- Leadership skills: A well-run airport needs a strong team of depertment heads and other staff members.
-An airport manager needs to be an effective leader of this team in order to get the most out of them.
+- Leadership skills: A well-run airport needs a strong team of department heads and other staff members.
+An airport manager needs to be an effective leader of this team to get the most out of them.

-- Effective under pressure: Whether airports are small, privately owned operations or serving large, commercial airlines, they deal with issues related to safety and security every day, and unpredictable weather can wreak havoc with schedules.
-To deal with this, airport managers need to be able to provide calm leadership in times of crises.
+- Effective under pressure: Whether airports are small, privately owned operations or serve large commercial airlines, they deal with issues related to safety and security every day, and unpredictable weather can wreak havoc with schedules.
+To deal with this, airport managers need to provide calm leadership during a crisis.

-- Communication skills: In addition to listening and giving direction to department heads and other staff members, airport managers need to be able to communicate effectively with representatives from outside agencies, such as the FAA, and leaders in surrounding ommunities.
+- Communication skills: In addition to listening and giving direction to department heads and other staff members, airport managers need to communicate effectively with representatives from outside agencies, such as the FAA, and leaders in surrounding communities.